gamunu/vscode-yarn/README.md

 Not happy with the available commands ?
 No problem, raw command is also available.
 Enter any yarn command you want.

+##Explorer context menu

+Run npm install, also available in the context menu of the explorer when the `package.json file

 ## Run last executed script

 You can also run the last executed script by typing `yarn run last...`.